apioapp/slog/README.md

 # SLOG - Simple Log for GO

+Slog uses logrus and lumberjack to provide a simple logging interface with two main funcs:
+`Infof(string, ...interface{})` and `Errorf(string, ...interface{})`
+for logging to stdout and logfile at the same time.
+It also supports executing hooks.
+Log messages are auto-truncated in case of big data structures accidentally filling up logs.

 ## Features
 - [x] Output to file and stdout at the same time
 - [x] Truncate long error messages